Skip to main content

 Music Data

 Common arguments: assetId: string (preferred), isrc: string, or spotifyTrackUrl: string.
 Common arguments: assetId: string, isrc: string, or spotifyTrackUrl: string; optional mode: "summary" | "full".
-Common arguments: spotifyId, spotifyTrackUrl, isrc, songName, or artistName.
+Common arguments: spotifyId, spotifyTrackUrl, or isrc.
+Common arguments: assetId: string (a catalog track), limit: int.

 AI Generation